Privacy of distributed optimality schemes in power networks: Problem Formulation

 The equality constraint in \eqref{eq3} requires all the uncontrollable loads to be matched by the generation and controllable demand, such that generation-demand balance is achieved.
 The equality constraint also guarantees that the frequency attains its nominal value at equilibrium, which is a main objective of secondary frequency control.
 The latter follows by summing \eqref{eq1b} at steady state over all buses, which yields $\sum_{j \in \mathcal{N}} D_j \omega_j = 0$, and noting that frequency synchronizes at equilibrium from \eqref{eq1a}.

+{ \begin{Remark} The optimization problem \eqref{eq3} does not consider any power line constraints.
+The incorporation of such constraints has been studied in the literature \cite{chen2020distributed, zhao2015distributed}, where suitable approaches have been developed.
+We opted not to include power line constraints in this study to keep its focus on the privacy aspect of the control design. \end{Remark} }

-\subsection{\ka{Eavesdropper and privacy definitions}}
+\subsection{{Eavesdropper and privacy definitions}}

-\ka{In this section, we define the two considered eavesdropper types, inspired from \cite{parsaeefard2015improving}, and present two notions of privacy to facilitate the interpretation and intuition of our results.}
+{In this section, we define the two considered eavesdropper types, inspired from \cite{parsaeefard2015improving}, and present two notions of privacy to facilitate the interpretation and intuition of our results.}

-\begin{definition} \ka{An eavesdropper is a person or entity that aims to extract private information by intercepting the signals communicated to and from generation and controllable demand units.} Eavesdroppers are classified as follows: \begin{enumerate}[(i)] \item Naive eavesdroppers, who \ka{posses knowledge of: (K1) All signals communicated to and from a given unit, for which it aims to obtain private information.} \item \ka{Informed or intelligent eavesdroppers, who posses knowledge of K1 and: (K2) The underlying control dynamics of the system.} \end{enumerate} \end{definition}
+\begin{definition} Eavesdroppers are classified as follows: \begin{enumerate}[(i)] \item Naive eavesdroppers, who {posses knowledge of: (K1) All signals communicated to and from a given unit, for which it aims to obtain private information.} \item {Informed or intelligent eavesdroppers, who posses knowledge of K1 and: (K2) The underlying control dynamics of the system.} \end{enumerate} \end{definition}

-Definition \ref{Def_eavesdropper} presents two types of eavesdroppers, based on \ak{whether they make use of knowledge of the underlying system dynamics to infer private information.} In particular, naive eavesdroppers \ak{have no knowledge of the system model that may allow them to analyze the} intercepted signals.
+Definition \ref{Def_eavesdropper} presents two types of eavesdroppers, based on {whether they make use of knowledge of the underlying system dynamics to infer private information.} In particular, naive eavesdroppers {have no knowledge of the system model that {may be utilized to} analyze the} intercepted signals.
 They only try to overhear sensitive information.
-Informed eavesdroppers \ak{analyze the intercepted signals using knowledge of} the underlying dynamics.
+Informed eavesdroppers {analyze the intercepted signals using knowledge of} the underlying dynamics.
 It is intuitive to note that privacy against intelligent eavesdroppers implies privacy against naive eavesdroppers but not vice versa.

+{ \begin{Remark} It should be noted that naive and intelligent eavesdroppers are assumed to possess knowledge of K1 and K1 and K2 respectively throughout the considered time duration.
+In addition, it is assumed that naive and intelligent eavesdroppers stay as such throughout the considered time duration, i.e. knowledge of $K2$ is not gained or lost by eavesdroppers during the considered timeframe. \end{Remark} }

-\ka{ Below we provide a definition of a private prosumption trajectory and profile, used throughout the rest of the manuscript.
+{ Below we provide a definition of a private prosumption trajectory and profile, used throughout the rest of the manuscript.
 We remind that $s^*$ denotes the equilibrium value of $s$, i.e. $s^* = \lim_{t \rightarrow \infty} s(t)$.

 \begin{definition} The following two notions of prosumption privacy are considered: (i) A prosumption trajectory is called private against an eavesdropper type if the knowledge available to the eavesdropper does not allow the estimation of $s(t), t \geq 0, s \neq s^*$. (ii) A prosumption profile is called private against an eavesdropper type if the knowledge available to the eavesdropper does not allow the estimation of its trajectory and steady state values, i.e. of $s(t), t \geq 0$. \end{definition}